In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Finding a pump that can work well and express a significant amount of milk in a short period of time is the name of the game.
-Whether a lactating mom finds this experience a minor inconvenience of time or a big downer, efficiency is the name of the game when your time is limited caring for an infant.
-So, the most milk in the shortest time period is key.
+Whether a lactating mom finds this experience a minor inconvenience of time or a big downer, efficiency is key when caring for an infant.
+So, the most milk in the shortest time period is the goal.

-The Spectra S1 Plus performed impressively during our testing, producing an average of 0.55 ounces per minute.
-In just over 10 minutes, it reached the 5.5-ounce mark, which is impressive.
-The second most efficient is the Baby Buddha with an average of 0.45 ounces per minute in our tests.
-Alternatively, the worst efficiency in the group for electric pumps was the Elvie Stride with a measured test average of only 0.12 ounces of milk per minute.
-The Elvie had some latch issues in our bottle and lactating user tests as it isn't ideal for all breast shapes and sizes.
+The Spectra S1 Plus was an impressive performer during testing, producing an average of 0.55 ounces per minute.
+In just over 10 minutes, it reached the 5.5-ounce mark, one of the highest results in the group.
+The second most efficient is the Baby Buddha, with an average of 0.45 ounces per minute.
+The worst efficiency in the electric pump group was the Elvie Stride with a measured test average of only 0.12 ounces per minute.
+The Elvie had some latch issues in our bottle test, and lactating users also struggled, indicating it isn't ideal for all breast shapes and sizes.

 The compact and lightweight design of the Lansinoh Manual Breast Pump is certainly a plus.
 However, the suction only pulled a minimal amount of milk with each pump.